okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 Two new endpoints for the My Account API (`/idp/myaccount/organization` and `/idp/myaccount/okta-applications`) allow customers to retrieve org details and get a full list of the current user's Okta apps for a particular end user.
 See [My Account API](https://developer.okta.com/docs/api/openapi/okta-myaccount/guides/overview/). <!-- OKTA-651405, OKTA-663355, OKTA- -->

-#### My Account Authenticators API is GA in Preview
+#### MyAccount Authenticators API is GA in Preview

-With the new My Account Authenticators API (`/idp/myaccount/authenticators/`), you can list enrolled and un-enrolled authenticator information.
+With the new MyAccount Authenticators API (`/idp/myaccount/authenticators/`), you can list enrolled and un-enrolled authenticator information.
 You can also access details of specific authenticators and enrollments. <!-- OKTA-670703 -->

 #### Demonstrating Proof-of-Possession is GA in Production